Precourse preparations

 Move-Item -Path key_username.pem -Destination $HOME\.ssh

-Open a terminal, and cd
+Open a terminal, cd

-to the directory where you have stored your private key.
-Then change the permissions of the key file and move it to ~/.ssh
+file), change the permissions of the key file and move it to ~/.ssh

 :